Siege of Krujë (1450): Legacy

 Naim Frashëri, a prominent Albanian poet, wrote of how the siege of Krujë had saved Europe from Ottoman invasion.
 Today, Albanians take pride in the actions performed during the siege.
-The Skanderbeg Museum, in Krujë, has many commemorations to the siege and the film Skënderbeu (1953) stages the siege.
+The Skanderbeg Museum, in Krujë, has many commemorations to the siege and the 1953 film The Great Warrior Skanderbeg stages the siege.
 It is the setting of the novel The Siege by Albanian writer Ismail Kadare.